BlvckKryptonite/ATMSim/replit.md

-# VaultSim - Professional ATM Simulator
+# ATMSim - Professional ATM Simulator

 ## Overview

-VaultSim is a full-stack ATM Simulator application built with React frontend and Express backend.
+ATMSim is a full-stack ATM Simulator application built with React frontend and Express backend.
 The application simulates a complete ATM experience including user authentication, account management, and transaction processing with receipt generation capabilities.
 Designed as a portfolio project by Muma K.

 ## User Preferences